Click here to find out more information about registering your pregnancy

 If you are diagnosed with GDM in your pregnancy, you will receive care from a team of specialist midwives and consultants.
 An individual management plan will be developed with you, including antenatal care, labour care and a postnatal care plan.

-For more information, see this leaflet here.
+For more information, see Diabetes UK's information here.

 At your booking appointment, you will be assessed for a variety of risk factors, including those that would make you at higher risk of preterm birth (less than 37 weeks gestation).
 If you are identified as being at risk, you will receive additional care from our specialist pre-term birth clinic.